tbm00/Command64/README.md

-# PermCheck64
+# Command64
-A spigot plugin that runs commands when a player joins, based on the player's permissions.
+A spigot plugin that runs commands with configurable triggers.

 Created by tbm00 for play.mc64.wtf.